OtherDevOpsGene/intro-to-docker/README.md

 If you want to use a fresh cloud image, set up an instance in AWS with a current Ubuntu AMI and then copy the [install-docker.sh](install-docker.sh) script to the system and run it as root (e.g., `sudo bash ./install-docker.sh`).
-A `t2.micro` (1 vCPU, 1 GiB RAM) or similar is probably sufficient for the Docker lessons.
+On AWS, a `t2.micro` (1 vCPU, 1 GiB RAM) or similar is probably enough for the Docker lessons.
 The comments in the script explain the networking/security group requirements.

 To complete the Docker Compose lesson (Lesson 5), you'll need Docker Compose installed.
 The `install-docker.sh` script handles that.
-The cloud instance might need to be a `t3a.medium` (2 vCPU, 4 GiB RAM) instance to handle all the containers that run concurrently in that lesson.
+The cloud instance will need to be at least a `t3a.small` (2 vCPU, 2 GiB RAM) instance with 12 GiB of storage to handle all the images and containers that run in that lesson.

-Ensure that you are ready by invoking the `docker` command from the command line.
+Check that you are ready by running `docker` from the command line.

 ```console
 $ docker --version